yshuyan/spec-kit/templates/commands/specify-unit.md

 ---
 description: Create or update unit test specifications from a natural language test description.
 scripts:
-  sh: scripts/bash/create-unit-test.sh --json "{ARGS}"
+  sh: bash scripts/bash/create-unit-test.sh --json "$ARGUMENTS"
-  ps: scripts/powershell/create-unit-test.ps1 -Json "{ARGS}"
+  ps: pwsh scripts/powershell/create-unit-test.ps1 -Json "$ARGUMENTS"
 ---

 **IMPORTANT: Generate all documentation in Chinese (简体中文).
 All sections, descriptions, and content should be written in Chinese.**